wb-gs507938/mysql/intl.en-US/Product Introduction/What is RDS.md

 RDS for PPAS provides account management, resource monitoring, backup, recovery, and security control, and more functions, and is continuously updated and improved.

-RDS for PPAS currently supports versions 9.3 and 10.
+RDS for PPAS currently supports version 10.